szapp/CatInv/README_CatInv.md

 Forked from https://github.com/szapp/NinjaPatchTemplate

-This Ninja patch extends the inventory by browsable categories.
+This patch extends the inventory by browsable categories.

 Additional Keys Strokes